 Hearing is all about the vibrations of sound as they hit our ears.
 Inside the outer ear — or that part we all see — is a complex series of ear parts that also vibrate when sound hits them.
 The eardrum is a drum shaped part that vibrates with the sound waves as they hit it.
 Behind the eardrum is the snail shaped piece that also regulates balance called the cochlea and three small bones: the hammer, the anvil, and the stirrup.
 As sound vibrations travel this route of ear parts, it is transferred from piece to piece until it sends signals to the nerves that take the message to the brain.

 Learn more about sound and our ears at this KidsHealth site.
-And check out the Hearing section of our Five Senses site.
+And be sure to check out Science Trek's Hearing site.